Skip to content

 • by

 Climate models are computer simulations of the natural world.
-Scientists involved in creating these simulations believe that mathematical descriptions of the natural processes involved in climate can aid in the understanding of how global warming will develop in the future.
-However, attempts to simulate the climate in the past have produced significantly divergent results, which… Read More »Climate Modelling
+Scientists involved in creating these simulations believe that mathematical descriptions of the natural processes involved in… Read More »Climate Modelling

 Climate Feedbacks